-The Beginning of the 21st Century: Coenzyme Q10 Research
+The beginning of the 21st century of Coenzyme Q10 research

 The 21st century in Coenzyme Q10 research started slowly.
 The really big randomized controlled trials, the KiSel-10 study [3] and the Q-Symbio study [70], were still in the planning stage.
 But there were some interesting results, nonetheless, in the first years of the 2000s.